gpark1005/mac-address-tool/README.md

 Check [here](https://macaddress.io/api/documentation/making-requests) for further explanation of arguments, errors codes, and output.

-> Security Note: There are inherent risk when choosing to store your API key in an environment variable, if an attacker gains access to your `bash_aliases` file, they will be able to make request using your API key.
+> Security Note: There are inherent risk when choosing to store your API key in an environment variable, storing the variable in a temporary shell variable
-> Passing the argument with each request instead of storing it will mitigate risk but will not eliminate it as the key can still be retrieved from shell logs
+> will mitigate the risk but will not eliminate it as the key can still be retrieved from shell logs